benjaminvauchel/art-pattern-recognition/README.md

 The task is to train an ART network to recognize and classify 20 different letter patterns (A-T) represented as 8×8 binary matrices (64 pixels total).
 Each pattern is flattened into a 1D array before being fed into the network.

 **Key challenges addressed:**
-- **Pattern similarity**: Letters like 'C' and 'P' are subsets of 'B'
+- **Pattern similarity**: Letters like 'C' and 'P' are subsets of 'B', 'F' is a subset of 'E'
 - **Noise robustness**: Network must handle corrupted input patterns
 - **Plasticity-stability balance**: Learn new patterns without forgetting old ones